How Much Credit Card Debt is Too Much?

 2. Debt-to-income ratio measures when you have too much debt to get approved for new credit.

-3. Credit card debt ratio tells you when your minimum payments are becoming too much for your budget to handle.
+3. Credit card debt ratio tells you when your minimum payments are becoming too much for your budget.

 Credit utilization ratio: Too much debt is bad for your credit score

-One way to tell you that your credit card balances are too high is when they start to negatively impact your credit score.
-Credit utilization is the second biggest factor used to calculate your credit score, after credit history.
+One way to tell you that your credit card balances are too high is when they negatively impact your credit score.
+Credit utilization is the second biggest factor in calculating your credit score after credit history.
 It counts for 30% of the “weight” in your credit score.

 Credit utilization = current total balance / total credit limit